reactions2code/react-project-client/README.md

 Patch failed at 0001 Added README
 Use 'git am --show-current-patch' to see the failed patch

-Resolve all conflicts manually, mark them as resolved with "git add/rm
+Resolve all conflicts manually, mark them Commentas resolved with "git add/rm
 - Allow users to comment on comments.
 - Allow users to create categories or topics and add posts to specific category or topic message boards